 This is a second opportunity to worship God together every week and an opportunity for us to reach new people in our community.
 Night Church is for a wide age range and is intended to be an informal, interactive Bible Study.
 Occasionally, we have special topics.

-Night Church Bible Study
+Night Church Alpha course

-From 19 May, we will be running an Alpha course at this time.
+We are running an Alpha course at this time.
 If you would like to join us, please contact the church (details below).

 Special launch dinner with Dr Paul Moon, Professor of History at AUT speaking